stamat/poops/README.md

 Why doesn't anyone maintain GULP anymore?
 Why does Parcel hate config files?
 Why are Rollup and Webpack so complex to setup for simple tasks?
 Vite????
 What's going on?

 I'm tired...
 Tired of bullshit...
 I just want to bundle my scss/sass and/or my js/ts to css and iife/esm js, by providing input and output paths for both/one.
-And to be able to have minimal easily maintainable dependancies.
+And to be able to have minimal easily maintainable dependencies.
 I don't need plugins, I'll add the features manually for the practice I use.
 That's it.
 The f**king end.

 To better illustrate it, here is a sample diff of Poops replacing Rollup: